Many doctors are asking themselves - should I start practicing telemedicine?

 Many medical professionals - doctors, nurse practitioners, physician assistants, & psychologists to name a few, are wondering if they should start practicing telemedicine in 2018.
 Then asking, "how do I get started?"

 Providers should consider a variety of critical questions and weigh the pros and cons of various choices before diving-in head first.

 Do I want to use telemedicine as an expansion of my current practice?

 The list of uncertainty can grow, fast.
-Let's break down some of the larger fundamental questions.
+In a rapidly developing industry, it's important to stay current on new developments.
+Here's a list of telemedicine newsletters you should be reading.
+But first, let's break down some of the larger fundamental questions.

 What technology should I use that is safe, secure and user friendly for my patients?

 If you are going solo, picking the right technology partner can check off several of the boxes reducing your uncertainty.
 Most virtual care products can work for an individual or across an entire practice.
 The frequent setup is a monthly fee which can range from $70-$500 for unlimited use of the technology platform for you and your colleagues.

 And the technology partners can help make your virtual care as successful as possible.
 For example, Spruce Health is a virtual care platform that facilitates collaboration among your care team and allows for virtual care visits with your patients.

 Spruce can help you onboard your patient population by sending secure email and text messages to your existing patients following all applicable HIPAA regulations.
 Spruce and other communication platforms like Medici that allow you to set your own price for consultations with patients, which can be asynchronous text or live video.
 You can treat your patients after hours, refill prescriptions, refer patients to colleagues, and reduce needless emergency visits by making yourself available via a smartphone app.

 Does my current employer or EHR already have a virtual care tool?